 Culinary Applications – Fermented Honey

-As honey ferments, it develops a tangy and complex flavor profile that can add depth to a wide range of culinary creations.
+As honey ferments, it develops a tangy and complex flavour profile that can add depth to a wide range of culinary creations.
 Here are some of my favorite ways to incorporate fermented honey into dishes.

 Incorporating into Dishes